OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 # The AWS::ApiGateway::Resource resources

-The elements in a path exposed by an API gateway are called resources.
+The elements in a path exposed by an API Gateway are called resources.
 For example, the URL path of `/vehicles/cars/car1` is made up of three resources: `vehicles`, `cars`, and `car1`.

 Resources can match the entire remaining path with the `{proxy+}` syntax.